t-k-cloud/master-tree/README.md

 be opened to public/guest and be hosted by file service such as Droppy openly or open to guest who has the account/password I have told him.

+sync
+====
+This file is mirror of usually the Desktop folder of client, to keep a backup of temporary files in one place.
+This temporary files are typically not ready to be classified into `incr` folder or you do not have time to organize them into `incr` folder yet.
+Do not write to `sync` from WEB interface, doing so will lose these writes once you client synchronizes to master next time.

 var
 ===
 Files under this folder should **not** be written by `rsync`.
 Only WEB interface